-Colossians 1:17 says, “and he is before all things, and in him all things hold together.”
+Colossians 1:17 says, “and he is before all things, and in him, all things hold together.”

 That one little word, “before” can mean two ideas in this verse.
 The first is related to time, meaning that Jesus came first, before anyone else, before anything in the world.
-This idea also show up right before and after verse 17 in the word “firstborn” in verses 15 & 18.
+This idea also shows up right before and after verse 17 in the word “firstborn” in verses 15 & 18.
 This idea is certainly true of Christ.

 The second idea means something more like “supreme over,” or, in control of all things.
 During World War Two, as the Allied Forces were preparing to land on the coast of France to fight the German Army, there were a number of different countries involved: British, American, and Canadian.
-Each country had their own commanding general in charge of their own troops and battle strategies.
+Each country had its own commanding general in charge of its own troops and battle strategies.
 But there was also one SUPREME commander over them all.
 General Eisenhower had the final say over all the armies involved.
 All tactics, movements, and battle strategies had to align with his plan for the war.
 His word carried the highest authority.

 Of the two uses of the word “Before,” Which to do you think better describes Jesus and why?